Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 In comparison with sublimation, melting requires less energy to achieve.
 The energy required is about a tenth of the sublimating laser cuts.
-In this process, the laser beam heats the material which causes it to melt.
+In this process, the laser beam heats the material, which causes it to melt.
 As the material melts, a jet of gas from the coaxial nozzle with the laser beam expels the material from the cut.
-The assist gases used are inert or non-reacting (e.g., helium, argon, and nitrogen) which only aids the cutting through mechanical means.
+The assist gasses used are inert or non-reacting (e.g., helium, argon, and nitrogen), which only aids the cutting through mechanical means.

-Because of its low energy requirement, it is used for cutting non-oxidizing or active metals such as stainless steel, titanium, and aluminum alloys.
+Because of its low energy requirement is used for cutting non-oxidizing or active metals such as stainless steel, titanium, and aluminum alloys.

 Reactive Laser Cutting

 In this process, a reactive gas is used to generate more heat by reacting with the material.
 The process begins by melting the material with a laser beam.
-As the material melts, a stream of oxygen gas comes out of the coaxial nozzle which then reacts with the molten metal.
-The reaction between the metal and oxygen is an exothermic process which means heat is released from the reaction.
-This heat assists the melting of the material which is about 60% of the total energy required to cut the material.
+As the material melts, a stream of oxygen gas comes out of the coaxial nozzle, reacting with the molten metal.
+The reaction between the metal and oxygen is an exothermic process which means heat is released.
+This heat assists in the melting of the material, which is about 60% of the total energy required to cut the material.
 The molten metal oxides are expelled by the pressure of the oxygen jet.

-Aside from the lower energy required from the laser beam, cutting speeds using reactive gases are faster than laser cutting with inert gases.
-However, since this process relies on chemical reaction, the molten metal oxide which is not expelled by the oxygen jet forms along the edge of the cut.
-This produces low-quality cuts than using inert gases.
+Aside from the lower energy required from the laser beam, cutting speeds using reactive gasses are faster than laser cutting with inert gasses.
+However, since this process relies on a chemical reaction, the molten metal oxide that is not expelled by the oxygen jet forms along the edge of the cut.
+This produces low-quality cuts than using inert gasses.